 39. Offer an ironing service to students and local residence

-40. If your a foodie open a small restaurant in your living room offering unique dishes with a great environment – check licences you need first
+If you’re are a foodie open a small restaurant in your living room offering unique dishes with a great environment – check what licences you need first

-We hope this was helping and got you thinking of some great start-up ideas.
+We hope this was helping and got you thinking of some great start-up ideas for university students.
 Let us know below if you have started a business.
-We would love to share it with out readers!
+We would love to share it with our readers!